-Mike Mulqueen is a leading expert in logistics solutions with over 30 years managing, designing and implementing freight transport technology.
+Mike Mulqueen is the Executive Principal of Strategy & Innovation at JBF Consulting.
+Mike is a leading expert in logistics solutions with over 30 years managing, designing and implementing freight transport technology.
 His functional expertise is in Multi-modal Transportation Management, Supply Chain Visibility, and Transportation Modeling.
-Mike earned his master's degree in engineering and logistics from MIT and BS in business and marketing from University of Maryland.
+Mike earned his master's degree in engineering and logistics from MIT and BS in business and marketing from University of Maryland..